-Do you know what the #1 most effective way to improve patient collections for your surgery center?
+Do you know what the #1 most effective way to improve surgery center patient collections?

 A) Use in-house billing staff